-Here are Three Terrific Recipes for Chile Verde Your Family Will Love, and even one Chile Verde recipe made with chicken instead of pork.
-Give Chile Verde a try for a Taco Tuesday dinner tomorrow!
+Here are Three Chile Verde Recipes Your Family Will Love, and even one Chile Verde made with chicken instead of pork.
+Give Chile Verde a try for a family-friendly dinner!

 It’s Labor Day in the U.S. but we’re also right smack in the middle of Hatch Chile Season, which always makes me think of making Chile Verde!
 There’s something about the deep, rich flavor of Chile Verde that makes it a favorite and it’s always one of my top choices at any Mexican Restaurant.

-And Chile Verde is a delicious option for a Taco Tuesday dinner tomorrow even if you don’t have authentic Hatch Chiles to make it, so today I’m reminding you about these Three Terrific Recipes for Chile Verde Your Family Will Love.
+And Chile Verde is a delicious option for a Taco Tuesday dinner tomorrow even if you don’t have authentic Hatch Chiles to make it, so today I’m reminding you about these Three Chile Verde Recipes Your Family Will Love.
 There are options for the slow cooker or the pressure cooker so you can choose the method of cooking you prefer.

 Pork or chicken, green chiles, onion, tomatillos, garlic, and a few Mexican spices all fuse together in a rich, delectable sauce that simmers all day in the slow cooker.
 Of course, if you choose the Instant Pot it will tastes like it simmered all day but will cook in less than an hour.
 If you have leftover Chile Verde it can be frozen and pulled out later for another meal.
 So choose your recipe and your cooking method and give one of these Chile Verde recipes a try!

 All photos are copyrighted to the site that posted the recipe.
 Just click the recipe name under any photo to see the complete recipe on that site.